baxter/paulboxley.com/content/posts/2010/04/birdemic.md

 > It is the story of an invasion of lethal eagles, being
 > celebrated for its awfulness.

-* Utterly bizarre special effect
+* Utterly bizarre special effects
 * Weird dialogue
 * Bad acting
 * Repeated jump cuts